entur/ukur/README.md

 if it involves a stop from ("NSR:Quay:551" OR "NSR:Quay:553" OR "NSR:Quay:550") AND to ("NSR:Quay:695" OR "NSR:Quay:696") AND lineRefs is ("NSB:Line:L14" OR "NSB:Line:R11"]) AND codespace is ("NSB" OR "RUT").

-Codespaces are mapped to ParticipantRef for PtSituationElements.
-It is not implemented for EstimatedVehicleJourneys yet, but will (most likely) be mapped to DataSource in the future.
+Codespaces are mapped to ParticipantRef for PtSituationElements, and to DataSource for EstimatedVehicleJourneys.
+For codespace-only susbcriptions all SX messages are pushed, but only ET messages with devitions are pushed.

-### The push endpoint
+## The push endpoint

+### Simple notifications (subscription is created with json without useSiriSubscriptionModel=true)
 Ukur will **post** SIRI data as `application/xml` to the per subscription configured pushAddress after adjusting the url somewhat:
 - `/et` is added to the push address for Estimated Timetable messages and an EstimatedVehicleJourney is posted.
 - `/sx` is added to the push address for Situation Exchange messages and a PtSituationElement is posted.

+### Siri based notifications
+Ukur will **post** SIRI data as `application/xml` to the per subscription configured pushAddress.
+There is always a Siri root element with a ServiceDelivery and either a **PtSituationElement** inside a SituationExchangeDelivery/Situations element (**SX messages**) or a **EstimatedVehicleJourney** inside a EstimatedTimetableDelivery/EstimatedJourneyVersionFrame element (**ET messages**).

+We will also send periodic heartbeat notification (if specified in the subscription request) and when we terminates a subscription because of its InitialTerminationTime we attempts to send a SubscriptionTerminatedNotification to the pushaddress.

+### Common

 When data is posted, Ukur expects a 200 response.
 If Ukur posts 4 times in a row for a subscription and receives any other response, the subscription is removed.
 The push endpoint can also respond 205 (RESET-CONTENT) and Ukur will remove the subscription instantly.

-### When and what data is sent
+## When and what data is sent
 Ukur polls Anshar for ET and SX data each minute.
 Currently only ET messaged regarding NSB as operator or SX messages from NSB is processed - all operators and producers will be processed in the future.

-For **SX messages** that reference a VehicleJourney, we attempt to use a route table based on ET messages to determine if the message regards a subscription (correct direction, line, etc) or not.
-Other SX messages only regards stops and is sent to affected subscriptions (unless the exact same message has already been sent).
+All **SX messages** are sent to matching subscriptions once per subscription with same SituationNumber+Version.
 For subscriptions that contains stops, the PtSituationElement will have all other stops removed from Affects to make the payload smaller, before it is sent to the various subscription endpoints.
 We will also remove affected journeys not matching the subscriptions constraint on lines and codespaces.